 Now that you have chosen the right brush pen and prepared your paper, it’s time to learn how to hold it.
 The best way to hold the brush pen is to “pencil grip.”

 Hold the pen like a pencil between your thumb and the first two fingers.
 Rest your pinky finger on the paper to help stabilize the pen.

 Your grip should be loose and relaxed.
 If you grip the pen too tightly, your strokes will be tense and uneven.

 Now that you know how to hold the brush pen, it’s time to start writing your calligraphy!

 How to Make Basic Strokes?

-The first step in learning how to use a brush pen is to practice making basic strokes.
+The first step in using a brush pen is practicing making basic strokes.

 Hold the pen at a 45-degree angle and slowly drag the brush pen up the paper to make an upstroke.
 The goal is to create a thin, even line with the same width from top to bottom.